SudeepBhandari02/notes-taking-mobile-app/README.md

 - MongoDB + Mongoose for data storage
 - JWT Authentication and Refresh Tokens
 - bcrypt for password hashing
-- Secure storage using expo-secure-store or expo-keychain
+- Secure storage using expo-secure-store

 ---